lrusso/TinyMCESpreadsheetPlugin/README.md

 ## How to add it to TinyMCE

-Add the Chart plugin script to your TinyMCE Web:
+Add the Spreadsheet plugin script to your TinyMCE Web:
 ```
 <script src="spreadsheet.js"></script>
 ```